Spatially Distorted Signaling: How Opinions Against Wind Infrastructure Delay Our Transition to Renewable Energy

 Binary measure of wind opposition: 1 is against wind power developments, 0 is pro wind power developments.

-U.S. Wind Data
+U.S. Wind Power Plant Locations

 Code